jitendrakyadav/mm2/readme.txt

  6. If theme is not working/applying properly on developed frontend hello world webpage, then again use command: php bin/magento setup:static-content:deploy -f

- How our developed frontend hello world web-page looks like, please view following print-screen: print-screen-frontend-hello-world-page.png
+ How our developed frontend hello world web-page looks like, please look following print-screen: print-screen-frontend-hello-world-page.png